 Whether you’re planning your first flower garden or your fiftieth flower garden, it’s always good to have a design in mind.
 How do you design your flower gardens – do you sketch them out on paper?
 Or, do your fly by the seat of your pants?
 I’ve done it both ways, and I’m always happier with the outcome when I take the time to sketch out a design, or jot down the flower bed ideas that are floating around in my head.
 You don’t have to be a professional landscape designer to have a lovely flower garden.
-These Flower Garden Design Tips work for both a new flower garden, or making over an existing flower bed.
+These Flower Garden Design Tips work for both a new garden or making over an existing flower bed.
 And, it doesn’t matter if you’re a brand new flower gardener or you’ve been doing this for several years, these tips will help you design a flower garden you will love.

 This post contains affiliate links.
 If you click on